 However, that is where the similarities end.
 Some, like BPT have to be installed on your home computer.
 Others run online and so work in a similar way to online banking meaning you will be able to access it from any computer and not just your home one.
 Most provide payslips (up until recently BPT didn’t!).

-If you are an employer with auto-enrolment obligations, you should double check for auto-enrolment functionality (for example, calculating pension deductions and supplying information to the pension provider) if you think this will help you fulfil your duties.
-The Pensions Regulator used to have a basic assessment tool to help employers using software that does not include auto-enrolment functionality (for example, BPT users), however, this no longer appears to be available.
+If you are an employer with auto-enrolment obligations, you should double check for auto-enrolment functionality (for example, calculating pension deductions and supplying information to the pension provider), if you think this will help you fulfil your duties.
+Saying that, even without auto enrolment functionality, meeting your obligations usually isn’t that hard.
 For more information see our auto-enrolment section.

 Essentially, you should think about the features that you need and choose payroll software to meet them.
 Some other considerations may be: